zmactag/Chess-Dataset-Analysis/README.md

 # Chess Dataset Analysis Python Project

 Project analyzing a dataset of chess games from Lichess.com.
-Doing exploratory analysis on different variables and looking into different openings in depth, mainly focused on different opening winrates across different player ratings.
+Utilizes exploratory analysis on different variables and looks into different openings in depth, mainly focused on different opening winrates across different player ratings.

 First project using Python.